chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Type of Question.md

   - questions
 author:
   - jacgit18
+  - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses type of question to ask working as a BSA.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates: "[[Elicitation]]"
 ---
 Effective communication relies on a variety of question types, each serving a specific purpose.